jspotten/cs324-labs/08-lab-socket-hunt/README.md

  - rogers:32400
  - wanda:32400

-Note that communicating with any server should result the same behavior.
+Note that all servers provide exactly the same behavior.
 However, to balance the load and to avoid servers that might be down for one reason or another, we have created the following script, which will show both a status of servers the *primary* machine that *you* should use:

 ```
 ./server_status.py